Art on the Bricks kicks off in downtown Rogers

 ROGERS, Ark.
-(KFTA) — More than 20 artists across the region are coming together to showcase their unique work.
+(KNWA) — More than 20 artists across the region are coming together to showcase their unique work.

 Art on the Bricks kicked off Thursday (January 9) in downtown Rogers.
 Artists display their paintings, sculptures, and jewelry in several different businesses.